 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

-Back pain; diarrhea; headache; joint pain; nausea; tiredness; weakness.
+Back pain; constipation; decreased appetite; diarrhea; headache; joint pain; nausea; tiredness; vomiting; weakness.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); cough; fainting; new or unusual hip, groin, or thigh pain; severe or persistent dizziness; shortness of breath; symptoms of low blood calcium levels (eg, muscle stiffness, spasms, twitches, or cramps; burning, numbness, or tingling in your fingers, toes, or around your mouth; seizures); symptoms of low blood phosphate levels (eg, new or worsening loss of appetite, muscle weakness or pain, seizures); symptoms of jaw bone problems (eg, jaw swelling, pain, or numbness; drainage from the mouth or teeth; sores in the mouth).
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); cough; fainting; new or unusual hip, groin, or thigh pain; severe or persistent dizziness; shortness of breath; swelling of the hands, ankles, or feet; symptoms of low blood calcium levels (eg, muscle stiffness, spasms, twitches, or cramps; burning, numbness, or tingling in your fingers, toes, or around your mouth; seizures); symptoms of low blood phosphate levels (eg, new or worsening loss of appetite, muscle weakness or pain, seizures); symptoms of jaw bone problems (eg, jaw swelling, pain, or numbness; drainage from the mouth or teeth; sores in the mouth); unusual tiredness or weakness.